Khloe Kardashian & Kylie Jenner Show Off Major Cleavage And Bob Hairstyles At Diddy’s Birthday Party

 Khloe Kardashian and Kylie Jenner rocked sexy looks to help Sean “Diddy” Combs celebrate his 50th birthday.

 Kylie also decided to turn up the heat for her party look.
 Stormi Webster’s mom posed alongside her sister as she wore a black Balmain gown.
-The dress has extravagant shoulder pads and Kylie is seen showing off her long sleeves.
-The dress is also cut out in the chest area, allowing Kylie to show off her curves in the photo.
-She is also showing off her curves as the dress fits tightly around her body.
-Fans of Kylie’s can also see a deep on the right side of her body.
+The dress has extravagant shoulder pads and super-long sleeves.
+The dress is also extremely low cut, allowing Kylie to show off her curves.
+She is also revealing her shapely silhouette as the dress fits tightly around her body.
+Fans of Kylie’s can also see a thigh-high slit on the right side of her gown.

-While the two sisters both decided to show off their cleavage for the night, they also decided to wear matching bob hairstyles for the night.
-Khloe was seen wearing her signature blonde locs in a center part with the ends slightly curled.
-Kylie decided to rock the exact same look with her raven-colored hair.
+While the two sisters both decided to show off their cleavage for the night, they also chose to wear matching bob hairstyles for the party.
+Khloe was seen wearing her signature blond locks in a center part with the ends slightly curled.
+Sister Kylie rocked the exact same look with her raven-colored hair.

-As for makeup, the sisters decided to keep their look simple.
+As for makeup, the sisters kept their look simple.
 Khloe was photographed wearing foundation, highlighter, black eyeliner and lip gloss.
 Kylie decided to go with a more matte look for the night.
 The Kylie Cosmetics CEO was photographed wearing foundation, pink blush, matte eyeshadow and a plum lipstick.

 At the time of writing, the reposted image of Khloe and Kylie received more than 15,000 likes.
-The photo also received more than 800 comments.
+The photo also pulled in over 800 comments.

 “They look good!” one fan exclaimed.